299a/ETC-evaluation/Readme.md

 │   │   └── ...
 │   └── ...

+The EnDatSet extracted in Section 5:
-1. The raw pcap dataset need to preprocessed to the 'flow' by five tuple
+1. The raw pcap dataset need to preprocessed to the 'flow' by five tuple Saving the extracted flow pcap file in 'root' path, the dataset directory should be same as above.

 2. Run 1_file_tls_filter.py
 This file extracting and saving only tls.application_record packets and associated tcp segments, but including TLS record layer header
 3. Run 2_file_tls_plaintext_filter.py